eulerlab/QDSpy/README.md

 *Note, this is still a beta version.*
 *For disclaimer, see [here](http://qdspy.eulerlab.de/disclaimer.html#disclaimer-of-warranty).*

-## New quick(er) installation - beta
+## New quick(er) installation (Windows) - beta

-This assumes that you are using a fairly recent Anaconda distribution.
+This is for Windows only; for instructions how to experimentally (!) install QDSpy under Linux, see [here]().
+The following instructions assume that you are using a fairly recent Anaconda distribution.
 The advantage of this installation procedure is that it uses a virtual (conda) environment and therefore does not touch your current Python installation.

 1. Clone the branch of choice to a new location on your drive:
    ```